A user wanted to know how to mark messages they had responded to. One method is flagging the items complete.

 To create a custom field:

-- Open the Customize View dialog.
-Right click on the header row above the message list and choose Custom or Customize View (Outlook 2007 and older) from the bottom of the menu.
-In Outlook 2010/2013, it's called View Settings.
+- Open the View Settings dialog from the View ribbon.
+In Outlook 2007 and older, its Customize view and you can right click on the header row above the message list and choose Custom or Customize View (Outlook 2007 and older) from the bottom of the menu.

 - Create a custom field of the Yes/No type and add it to the view.